The financial juggling act: Prioritizing all your needs

 Contribute to a college fund.

 You may choose to open an education savings plan or a Roth IRA to save for your children's or grandchildren's college costs.
-But always put your own savings first, says Payne: a student can often find financial aid for college, but there are no loans available to pay for your retirement expenses.
+But always put your own savings first.
+“A student can often find financial aid for college, but there are no loans available to pay for your retirement expenses,” says Payne.

-And when it comes time for your child to apply for financial aid, "keep in mind that funds in a retirement plan won't count in assessing his or her financial need," he adds.
+And when it comes time for your child to apply for financial aid, "keep in mind that funds in a retirement plan won't count in assessing their financial need," he adds.
 "That may make more funding sources available for college."

 *JD is an educational degree and the holder does not provide legal services on behalf of the companies of Principal Financial Group®.